pesakitan22/mau_mau_bot/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](./LICENSE)

-Telegram Bot that allows you to play the popular card game UNO via inline queries.
-The bot currently runs as [@unobot](http://telegram.me/unobot).
+Telegram Bot that allows you to play the popular card game UNO via inline queries, this repo is made for one special mode `One Hit Kill`, which the game will automatically ends in first win of one of its player.
+The bot currently runs as [@unobot](http://telegram.me/unobot) and the modified one is [@xultanbot](http://telegram.me/xultanbot).

 To run the bot yourself, you will need:
 - Python (tested with 3.4+)